Featurehouse/sweet_potato-release/sweet_potato-description_en_us.md

     Sweet Potato Powder is an important item in the Mod.
 You can grind any kind of Raw or Enchanted Sweet Potatoes into a Grinder to get Sweet Potato Powder.

 	Sweet Potato Powders can upgrade saplings and crops into their Enchanted variants in Agroforestry Tables, to increase the growing speed of trees and crops.

+	Sweet Potato Powder is the sublimator of Magic Cube.
+Adding Sweet Potato Powders can improve the quality of transfering obviously.

 #### Peel